How Hotel Managers Can Become More Data-Driven To Increase Direct RevenueReading Time: 5 minutes

-The greater insight hoteliers have on their position in the market at any given point in time, will give them greater confidence setting rates and more control over distribution and working with the right partners.
+The greater insight hoteliers have on their position in the market at any given point in time, the greater confidence they will in setting rates, controlling distribution, and working with the right partners.
+Keep reading this article to find out how you can use data to make smarter business decisions for your hotel!

 How Hotel Managers Can become More Data-Driven to Increase Direct Revenue